basecamp/kamal-site/docs/commands/rollback.md

 ---
-title: Running rollback to fix a bad deploy
+title: kamal rollback
 ---

-# Rollback
+# kamal rollback

+You can rollback a deployment with `kamal rollback`

-If you've discovered a bad deploy, you can quickly rollback by reactivating the old, paused container image.
+If you've discovered a bad deploy, you can quickly rollback to a previous image.
 You can see what old containers are available for rollback by running `kamal app containers -q`.
 It'll give you a presentation similar to `kamal app details`, but include all the old containers as well.
-Showing something like this:

 ```
 App Host: 192.168.0.1